crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/rockmandashs-top-anime-of-2018-1831409565/index.md

 **Justification and Thoughts: ***A Place Further than the Universe* is an absolutely phenomenal show.
 The journey we watch as our colorful and cute cast grows throughout their adventure is gripping, entertaining, emotional. *APFttU* is a touching story about friendship, defying odds and finding closure in your life, a truly moving story that’s executed exceedingly well.
 It’s a story that I enjoyed... but it didn’t really resonate with me, like so many others in this list.

 *A Place Further than the Universe* isn’t what I was expecting it to be, more a slice of life drama/cute girls doing cute things show than a true adventure show, an enjoyable watch throughout thanks to it’s quirky cast and entertaining character interactions.
-With so much charm<!-- --> , i<!-- --> t’s easy to understand why it’s chart topping so many other people’s lists, and it <!-- -->stands a<!-- --> s one of my favorites of the year.
+With so much charm , i t’s easy to understand why it’s chart topping so many other people’s lists, and it stands a s one of my favorites of the year.

 ***